djalbat/xgl/README.md

     npm install

+You will need to do this if you want to look at the examples.

-## Usage
+## Examples

 The examples are available via a small [Express](https://expressjs.com/) application that makes use of [XGL Server](https://github.com/djalbat/xgl-server).
 Once the dependencies are installed, this can be launched with the following command from the root of the repository:

 ```
-node ./bin/example/main.js
+npm start
 ```

-The index page for the examples will then be available at http://localhost:8000.
+The index page for the examples will then be available at http://localhost:8888.
 You can compile the examples yourself, see the section on building near to the end.

 ### The simple example